 The swim start and exit is located across the street from the transition area so getting to the swim start is incredibly fast and easy.
 The run back into the transition area takes approximately 30-45 seconds and is nearly all grass and very flat.

-The swim course features very, very large buoy markers EVERY 100M making it the country’s most well marked and swimmer friendly triathlon swim courses.
+The swim course features large white buoys with orange markings EVERY 100M making it the country’s most well marked and swimmer friendly triathlon swim courses.
 Lifeguards, patrol boats, kayaks and other swim safety vessels will line the course as well.

 The average water temperature in the Potomac for Nation’s Triathlon is 70 degrees, making wetsuits legal most years.